GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

 # Onboard to SEED

-Currently Public Officers can onboard their device to SEED by logging into the TechPass portal using non-SE GSIB machine.
+Currently, Public Officers can onboard their device to SEED by logging into the TechPass portal using non-SE GSIB machine.

 <div class="warn">
  <ul>